We value your input! Please participate in Archicad 28 Home Screen and Tooltips/Quick Tutorials survey

 Especially if you imagine that part of the whole point of this whole "exercise" is to convince "them" - those unentusiastic non-updaters that the switch to Subscription (and therefore sticking with the software rather than turning away) will be a worthwhile decision - but then you turn around and effectively tell them that their voice and input is not needed at all in any way, and not even in the way that it was ostensibly being ignored before.

-Even Mexico, of all countries and for whatever reasons, offers that, that is, the possibility of voting while abroad...
+Even Mexico, of all countries and for whatever reasons, offers it, that is, the possibility of voting while abroad...
 So maybe Graphisoft can pull it off too: one license = one vote?

 I also liked the idea of voting on Revit forums every now and then...